 - One Spouse Has Limited Education and Employment Experience: In divorce cases where one spouse has a college degree and significant work experience, while the other only has limited education and work experience, it may be possible to argue for support payments.
 The justification in this scenario is that the spouse with less education also has less earning potential, and therefore requires additional support.
 This may also apply for parents who were unable to work or earn a degree because they were raising a child during the course of a marriage.
 Usually, when this type of support payment is awarded, there is an understanding that it will only exist until the receiving spouse can re-enter the workforce or earn their degree.

-- One Spouse is Older or Has Medical Problems: If you have a medical condition which requires treatment, the court may award you alimony payments for a given amount of time, usually until your condition improves.
+- One Spouse is Older or Has Medical Problems: If you have a medical condition that requires treatment, the court may award you alimony payments for a given amount of time, usually until your condition improves.
 However, if you have ongoing health problems, or have reached an age where you will be unable to work full-time, the court may require your spouse to make alimony payments on a permanent basis.

 - One Spouse Behaved Badly During the Course of the Marriage: Usually, the fact that one spouse had an affair is not enough to justify alimony payments in and of itself.
-However, if one spouse consistently behaved badly, frequently straying or acting abusive throughout the course of the marriage, it can be argued this affected the other spouse’s ability to better themselves by receiving a degree or seeking employment.
+However, if one spouse consistently behaved badly, frequently straying or acting abusively throughout the course of the marriage, it can be argued this affected the other spouse’s ability to better themselves by receiving a degree or seeking employment.
 In this scenario, the court may require the offending spouse to make alimony payments.

 - The Marriage Was Long: Most states will award spousal support commensurate with the length of a marriage.
-Therefore, marriages which are very short do not usually result in alimony payments in the case of divorce.
+Therefore, marriages that are very short do not usually result in alimony payments in the case of divorce.
 However, when two people enter into a divorce after being married for a long period of time—say, several decades or more—there is a greater chance that one spouse will have to pay alimony to the other.
 The longer the marriage is, the better chance one spouse also has of arguing that they have become accustomed to a certain lifestyle, and require long-term spousal support to help them maintain the same lifestyle they had during the marriage.

 Call Now For Compassionate Family Law Representation